LukeFrankio/CiviWave-FEM/docs/dev-setup-windows.md

 # Windows 11 developer setup (GCC/MinGW, CMake, Vulkan SDK)

 A concise, zero-drama setup to build and run CiviWave-FEM on Windows 11 using GCC 15.x, CMake 4.1.2, and the Vulkan SDK.
-Versions below reflect the canonical minimums/as-of pins; prefer newer if available.
+Versions below reflect the canonical minimums/as-of pins; prefer newer/beta if available.

-## Toolchain targets (as of 2025-11-03)
+## Toolchain targets (as of 2025-12-11)

 - GCC: 15.2 (C++26 via `-std=c++2c`)
 - CMake: 4.1.2
-- Vulkan SDK: 1.4.328.1
+- Vulkan SDK: 1.4.328.1 (runtime target Vulkan 1.3; 1.4 features are gated)
+- Slang: 2025.18 (`slangc` on PATH or `SLANGC` env var recommended)
 - Doxygen: 1.15+ (beta preferred)
 - Python: 3.11+
 - Git + Git LFS
 - Optional: AMD RGP/RGA (profiling)

-See `docs/versions.yaml` for the living source of truth.
+See `docs/versions.yaml` for the living source of truth and `docs/build-and-test.md` for build commands.

 ## 1. Install GCC (MinGW-w64)